 - (Optional) Serve with: crusty bread, a green salad

-In a large stainless steel pan, heat 1 TB butter over medium heat.
+- In a large stainless steel pan, heat 1 tablespoon butter over medium heat.
 When the butter is melted, but before it begins to brown, add the sliced shallot.
 Sauté 2-3 minutes, or until the shallots begin to brown.

-Add remaining 1 TB butter to the pan, and lower heat to medium low.
+- Add remaining 1 tablespoon butter to the pan, and lower heat to medium low.
 Whisk in milk, and then whisk in the pumpkin.
 Continue to whisk or stir until the sauce is smooth and creamy (about 1 minute).

 - Season the sauce to taste with remaining salt, cayenne, and nutmeg.
 (Make sure to actually taste the sauce-- if it tastes bland, add a little more salt.
 If you want it a little spicier, add more cayenne or nutmeg.)
 Remove the sauce from the heat.

 - Move an oven rack to the top of your oven, and turn on the broiler.